hafismohammad/nextjs-crud/README.md

 # Next.js Blog Dashboard

-A modern, responsive blog dashboard built with Next.js, featuring both a public site for viewing posts and an admin dashboard for managing them.
+A modern, responsive Next.js CRUD project built with Next.js, featuring both a public site for viewing posts and an admin dashboard for managing them.
 The application uses the JSONPlaceholder API for data operations.

 ## 🚀 Features